 The outputted music was surprisingly complex.
-The program generated relatively good music, though there did lack a certain human touch.
+The program generated relatively good music, though it does sound a bit formulaic.
 While one could discover general themes throughout the music, its very clear that these are completely circumstancial and not intended upon.
 The next major step in this research is going to be how to have the program generate a general theme for the piece and elaborate on that, because currently the randomness weighs on the listener.
 Additionally, because the triads (chords with a root, third and fifth) have not been fully implemented, at times the music seems empty in the middle parts.